-I recently traveled to Puerto Rico to meet my dad and a camera crew to shoot promotional videos on behalf of the Starwood Preferred Guest® Card from American Express, an advertising partner.
+I recently traveled to Puerto Rico to meet my dad and a camera crew to shoot promotional videos on behalf of the Starwood Preferred Guest® Card from American Express (Expired), an advertising partner.

 I’ve been a SPG Amex card member for quite some time, which is one of the reasons they invited me to be part of their SPG Amex Stars program back in 2012.
 My job as an Amex Star is to help communicate the benefits of the SPG Amex card to travelers.
 Part of the deal is they invite me (and a guest) to some really cool places and exclusive cardmembers-only, behind-the-scenes events like the Tribeca Film Festival and the past two U.S. Opens, and meet-and-greets with the likes of tennis legends Monica Seles and Lindsay Davenport.
 I even got to go to Hawaii last New Year’s for their holiday challenge.